oneeve8/kobble-data/content/problems.md

 ***

 ### Couldn’t drop a link
 I was working on doing screen recordings for my next tutorial video.
 I deleted an item thinking I could drag and drop the item to record it again.
 But when I tried to drag and drop it back in, it did not work.
 It didn’t add it to the tree.
-I tried to add it by tapping the p
+I tried to add it by tapping the plus sign next to the channel to create a link item and paste the URL there, but that didn’t work either.
+The i

 ### Home icon 27/11
 Are you keeping the channel group thing?
 It does not seem to do anything.